Some 50 European leaders are to stress their support for Ukraine at a meeting in Spain

-Ukrainian President Volodymyr Zelenskyy is at the meeting of the European Political Community forum, which was formed in the wake of Russia's February 2022 invasion of Ukraine that drastically reset the continent's political agenda and fundamentally undermined long-held beliefs on peace and stability on the continent.
+Zelenskyy flew in early in the morning to the meeting of the European Political Community forum, which was formed in the wake of Russia's February 2022 invasion of Ukraine that drastically reset the continent's political agenda and fundamentally undermined long-held beliefs on peace and stability on the continent.

+“Everybody that doesn’t want Putin winning this war is to look for ways for the U.S. to retake this issue and continue supporting Ukraine," Borrell said.
+"Certainly we can do more.
+But the U.S. is something irreplaceable for the support of Ukraine.”

+Zelenskyy insisted that Putin's attempts to divide the West would not cease.
+"Russia will attack by information, disinformation, by fakes etc.,” he said.

-The leaders in Granada, however, are keen to stress that they are united behind Ukraine.
+The leaders in Granada are keen to stress that they are united behind Ukraine.

 “When it comes to facing down the threat from Putin,” said British Prime Minister Rishi Sunak, “there is strength in unity.”